AnaSed 20 InjectionThis page contains information on AnaSed 20 Injection for veterinary use.

 Xylazine should be used in dogs and cats when it is desirable to produce a state of sedation accompanied by a shorter period of analgesia.
 Xylazine has been used successfully as follows:

-1. Diagnostic procedures - examination of mouth and ears, abdominal palpation, rectal palpation, vaginal examination, catheterization of the bladder and radiographic examinations of the head and extremities.
+1. Diagnostic procedures - examination of mouth and ears, abdominal palpation, rectal palpation, vaginal examination, catheterization of the bladder and radiographic examinations of head and extremities.

 2. Orthopedic procedures, such as application of casting materials and splints.